Lyapunov Analysis of Least Squares Based Direct Adaptive Control: Introduction

-This paper proposes a constructive analysis framework for recursive LS (RLS) on-line parameter identifier based direct adaptive control.
-In the literature, \cite{sun,fidan} considered the possible use of LS on-line parameter identifier in direct model reference adaptive control (MRAC); however, full details of design was not provided, and Lyapunov analysis with LS parameter estimation was not mentioned.
-Constructive Lyapunov analysis of RLS parameter estimation based direct adaptive control, aiming to construct the adaptive and control laws of the adaptive control scheme via this analysis, is approached in this paper following the steps of the analysis for gradient parameter identification based schemes in the literature.
-The main difference is replacement of the constant adaptation gain in gradient based schemes, with a time varying adaptive gain (covariance) matrix.
-Aiming to make this replacement systematic and to formally quantify the use of the time-varying adaptive gain, a new Lyapunov-like function is constructed through the provided analysis.
-Later in the paper, to demonstrate the transient performance of RLS parameter identification based direct adaptive control a simulation based case study on adaptive cruise control (ACC) is provided, where the performance is compared in detail with that of gradient parameter estimation based schemes.
-The comparative simulation testing and analysis are performed in Matlab/Simulink and CarSim environments.
+Constructive Lyapunov analysis of RLS parameter identifier based direct adaptive control, which is used to build the adaptive control laws, is studied in this paper.
+The main difference from the gradient based approaches is replacement of the constant adaptation gain with a time varying adaptive gain (covariance) matrix.
+For a systematic construction of the direct MRAC scheme with time-varying adaptive gain, a Lyapunov-like function is constructed through which an LS parameter identification based direct adaptive control scheme is established to guarantee asymptotic stability.
+The proposed procedure is utilized in an adaptive cruise control (ACC) application case study to demonstrate the transient performance, validate the analytical results, and compare the performance with the gradient based adaptive controllers through a set of Matlab/Simulink and CarSim simulations.

-The following sections of the paper are organized as follows.
-Section II is dedicated to basics of direct MRAC design.
+The paper is organized as follows.
+Section II is dedicated to background on direct MRAC design.
 Section III provides Lyapunov-like function composition and analysis.
-Comparative simulation testing and analysis of an ACC case study for RLS based vs gradient based MRAC is presented in Section IV.
+Comparative simulation testing and analysis of the ACC application case study is presented in Section IV.
 Final remarks of the paper are given in Section V.